voxeet/communications-api-token-server-netlify/README.md

  - First you'll need an API key and API secret to comunicate with the Dobly APIs.
 To create those:
 	- Select the  **SIGN IN**  link located in the upper right corner of the [Dolby.io](https://dolbly.io) page.
      - Log in using your email and password.
 Click the     **DASHBOARD**  link visible in the upper right corner of the website.
-     - Select your application from the  **APPLICATIONS**  category located    on the left side menu.
+     - Create a new Application or Select an existing application from the  **APPLICATIONS**  category located on the left side menu.
      - Select the  **API Keys**  category from the drop-down menu visible under your application.
      - In the Communications    APIs section, you can access your  **Consumer Key**  and  **Consumer Secret**.